b-lukaszuk/RJ_BS_eng/contents/comparisons_categ_data.md

 $P(A\ in\ CG) = P(A\ in\ C) * P(A\ in\ gametes\ of\ C\ with\ A)$

-Getting back to our `mEyeColor` the expected probability of an observation falling into a given cell is the probability of an observation falling into a given column times the probability of an observation falling into a given row.
+Getting back to our `mEyeColor` the expected probability of an observation falling into a given cell of the matrix is the probability of an observation falling into a given column times the probability of an observation falling into a given row.
 Observe

 ```jl
 s = """